The Crucial Role of Healthcare Data Security: Challanges, Solutions

 Internal Security Audits

-Running a check-up of your internal IT infrastructure is also essential for data security in your organization.
+Running a check-up of your internal IT infrastructure is also essential for healthcare data security in your organization.
 Moreover, this audit activity should regularly test your internal system for malfunctions and vulnerabilities.
 This way, you will be able to identify and fix them before cybercriminals can use them to their advantage.

 Assessments to include in a security audit checklist